Skip to content

 Day 1: Arrival in Tokyo

 Today is an arrival day and no group program is scheduled.
-Stretch your legs if you like and explore the local neighbourhood around your hotel, which is the boutique Tokyo Station Hotel, a member of Small Luxury Hotels of the World, located in an elegantly restored a-century-old Tokyo Station building.
-You’ll be staying here for three nights, which will help you ease into the trip and recover from any jet-leg.
+Stretch your legs if you like and explore the local neighbourhood around your hotel.
+You’ll stay in Tokyo for three nights, which will help you ease into the trip and recover from any jet lag.

-*Many of our guests arrive a day or so early to settle in before the tour starts.
-Please contact us if you’d like us to arrange additional night’s accommodation in the same room as the tour.
+Many of our guests arrive a day or so early to settle in before the tour starts.
+Please contact us if you’d like us to arrange an additional night’s accommodation.

 No meals